signaldatascience/R-curriculum/assignments/homework/sql-practice/homework-sql-intermediate-ii.md

 * You have access to all the possible things you could purchase as well as their costs in the `supermarket` table.
 Write a SQL query that outputs a table which lists of all possible ways you could fill your budget with delicious Thanksgiving foods.
 The final table should have 2 columns:

-	* A comma separated list of items, from least to most expensive.
+	* A comma-separated list of items ordered from least to most expensive.

 	* The amount of your budget left over.